-July 26, 2007, Governor Jon S. Corzine signed bill A1190 which requires the placement of organ donation information and materials at public institutions of higher education.
+On July 26, 2007, Governor Jon S. Corzine signed bill A1190 that requires the placement of organ donation information and materials at public institutions of higher education.
 This legislation helps to boost public awareness of the benefits of organ and tissue donation and increase participation in donation programs across the state.

 How to Become an Organ and/or Tissue Donor